 Ask us how you can host a Dinner with Friends!
 Please contact Community Resource Coordinator Jourdi Bosley at firstname.lastname@example.org for more information.

 For one of our most recent Dinner With Friends events, we had an Arabic dinner of Dolma (stuffed grape leaves), Jajik (cucumber/yogurt salad), Arabic Salad, and a rice dish called Koozi.

 Housewarming Parties for Refugees

 Are you interested in hosting an event to raise awareness about refugees in the Triangle?
 One great way to do this is to throw a Housewarming Party.
 At this event, you’ll be able to share information about refugees, the work that CWS does to assist with resettlement, and encourage your friends and neighbors to welcome our newest neighbors to the community.

-For a more detailed explanation of the Refugee Housewarming party click here.
+For a more detailed explanation of the event click here.

-If this sounds like a good opportunity for you, give our Community Resource Coordinator Kelly Cohen-Mazurowski a call at 919-680-4310.
-She will be happy to talk with you about party logistics and about all of the informational materials that you will need.
+If this sounds like a good opportunity for you, call our office to speak with Jourdi, our Community Resource Coordinator.
+She will be happy to talk with you about party logistics and the information and materials you will need.

 Once you’ve gotten started, here a few templates for party invitations that you can print: